Claiming Refunds and Handling Problems

 Employee Notification

-- Informing employees about the corrected amounts for their individual tax returns.
+- Provide employees with copies for their individual tax returns.

 Correcting errors impacting employee withholdings helps ensure that employees don't face issues with their individual tax returns and avoids additional complications down the line.